moonbench/lattice/README.md

 # Lattice
-A lightweight PHP framework built using a MVC pattern.
+A lightweight PHP framework built using a pseudo-MVC pattern.

 # Quick start